04alexklink/Process-Review-Spell-Checker/Readme.md

 So a string should be inputted, and any misspelt words should have ~ signs on either side of said word, but other than that the string should be returned as it was.
 As it's just a prototype, the wordbank you can use for now can be about 10 words.

+Note: Capitalisation does not make the word misspelt so word can be compared to wordbank as lowercase or uppercase.

 So example sentence I will use:
 - "The weather over the next few days is looking pretty chilly so make sure to wrap up warm"
 - wordbank = { words: ["The", "weather", "over", "the", "next", "few", "days", "is", "looking"